PROG 113 Intermediate C++ Programming • 5 Cr.

 After completing this class, students should be able to:

-- Create and use pointers and dynamic memory allocation.
+- Create and use pointers obtained from dynamic memory allocation (the “new” Operator).

-- Demonstrate the difference between C++ strings and C strings.
+- Explain the difference between C++ strings and C strings.

-- Create and use new classes through inheritance and virtual functions
+- Design and create classes which use inheritance and virtual functions (Polymorphism).

 - Declare and use friend functions and friend classes.